-Deciphering the differences between Open Enrollment, Guarantee Issue, and underwriting can be challenging.
+Deciphering the differences between Open Enrollment, Guaranteed Issue, and underwriting can be challenging.
 However, we’re here to simplify the complexities of Medicare.

 There are some significant differences between Open Enrollment and Guaranteed Issue rights.